 Baccalaureate Core, Bacc Core

 Capitalized when referring to Oregon State's general education program.
 Bacc Core is acceptable on second reference: Baccalaureate Core requirements, Bacc Core courses.

 bachelor's degree/master's degree

 These are lowercase and possessives, not plural.
 Use an apostrophe in bachelor's degree, a master's, etc., but there is no apostrophe in bachelor of arts or master of science.

 Capitalize course titles when used in text: She is taking Cultures in Conflict this term.

-Don't capitalize the subject area unless it is the formal name of the degree: B.S. in Physics, Honors Baccalaureate in Political Science, Bachelor of Science in Biology, bachelor's degree in biology.
+Don't capitalize the subject area unless it is the formal name of the degree: B.S. in Physics, Bachelor of Science in Biology, Honors Bachelor of Arts in Political Science, bachelor's degree in biology, honors bachelor's degree in political science.

 headlines, headings and subheads